 By creating customer and prospect profiles you can assign that individual’s behavioural data to their profile.
 This means that next time they visit you can deliver them a better and more personalised experience based on the information you know about them.

-You can also use this information in future email, SMS, phone or mailing campaigns to deliver much more personalised messages.
+You can also use this information in future email, SMS, phone or mailing campaigns.
+As a result, you’ll be able to deliver much more personal messages.

 By tailoring your content and marketing messages in this way, and combining it with personalisation, you will achieve a significant increase in conversion rates and sales revenues.

-Of course this information also guides your SEO activities and, because Google’s Panda Algorithm factors in ‘time spent on site’ as a ranking factor, engaging with visitors in a language style that matches their own increases the time they spend on your site – further improving your SEO performance.
+Of course, this information also guides your SEO activities and, because of Google’s Panda Algorithm factors in ‘time spent on site’ as a ranking factor, engaging with visitors in a language style that matches their own increases the time they spend on your site – further improving your SEO performance.

 This data will help you understand how they got to your site, how they responded to your current or past marketing campaigns, what they are interested in on your site and so on.